-Having worked for UP.GRADE (alongside my colour mentor Dirk Meier) since 2016, I now enjoy demystifying colour grading and motion picture imaging for other professionals, lecturing at film schools and on a one-to-one basis.
+Having worked for UP.GRADE (alongside my colour mentor Dirk Meier) since 2016, I enjoy demystifying colour grading and motion picture imaging for other professionals, lecturing at European film schools.

-I also explore the history of cinematography using forms of mimesis – for example re-photographing location scenes from popular films.
+When I have time (which is rare) I explore the history of cinematography using forms of mimesis – for example re-photographing location scenes from popular films.
 This site also contains a number of examples of my personal creative work with images, including cinema ‘timeslices’ and traditional still photography.

 For me, just as cinematographers have the responsibility of authoring the image, the colourist should be responsible both for realising that image from the camera material and for maintaining its intended expression through today’s many viewing scenarios.